The Information Registry

 The Registry now manages information requests to companies involved in our consumer and competition work – offering an end-to end process for making information requests and collating responses.
 The Registry will also act as a central contact point for companies on information gathering matters.

-The Information Registry has today set out its work in the six months since launch and its priorities for the year ahead.
-This update takes account of both stakeholder feedback and Ofcom’s Annual Plan of Work for 2021/22, which was published for consultation today.
+In December 2020, the Information Registry set out its work in the six months since launch and its priorities for the year ahead.
+This update took account of stakeholder feedback and Ofcom’s Plan of Work for 2021/22, which was published for consultation at the same time.